How To Build Retaining Walls

 Retaining walls that face the street are part of the façade and presentation of your home.
 They serve the dual purpose of keeping everyone safe as well as acting as a visual extension of the front of your house.
 Here’s some handy building tips for how to put your best foot forward when it comes to retaining walls.

-Retaining walls can be built out of boulders, timber or concrete sleepers.
-Rendered or faced block walls are also accepted forms of retaining wall in Atherstone.
+Retaining walls can be built out of boulders, timber or patterned concrete sleepers.
+Rendered or faced block walls are also accepted forms of retaining wall in Harpley.

 Retaining walls that will be visible from a street or open public space cannot be more than 1.8 metres in total height.
 Where the retaining wall exceeds 1 metre in height on a front boundary, it must be stepped.
 Single steps also cannot exceed 1 metre in height.